christinaqtruong/Portfolio/README.md

-or you can also use run the following [npm](https://www.npmjs.com/) command.
+or you can also use run the following [npm](https://www.npmjs.com/) command:

 ```
 npm install